ISO 27001 Certification or SOC 2 Compliance For CSA STAR

 Level 2 CSA STAR Compliance

-The STAR Attestation is positioned as STAR Certification at Level 2 of the Open Certification Framework and STAR Certification is a rigorous third-party independent assessment of the security of a cloud service provider STAR Attestation is based on type I or types II SOC attestations supplemented by the criteria in the CCM.
+The STAR Attestation is positioned as STAR Certification at Level 2 of the Open Certification Framework and STAR Certification is a rigorous third-party independent assessment of the security of a cloud service provider STAR Attestation is based on type I or SOC 2 compliance attestations supplemented by the criteria in the CCM.
 Accedere is listed with Cloud Security Alliance as Auditors

 C5 Cloud Controls

 In February 2016, the Bundesamt fur Sicherheit Institute (BSI) or the German Federal Office for Information Security, established the Cloud Computing Compliance Controls Catalog (C5) certification after it noted the rise in cloud computing in Germany.
 With the C5, the BSI redefined the bar that CSPs should meet when dealing with German data.
-The establishment of the C5 elevated the demands on CSPs by combining the existing security standards (including international certifications such as ISO 27001) and requiring increased transparency in the data processing.
+The establishment of the C5 elevated the demands on CSPs by combining the existing security standards including ISO 27001 Certification and requiring increased transparency in the data processing.
 C5 controls can be applied globally.

-- Comprehensive Framework for AICPA, Cloud Security Alliance and C5
+- Comprehensive Framework for AICPA, Security in Cloud Computing, Application Security and C5

-- A SOC 2 Type 2 with CSA STAR can only be provided by a CPA Firm listed with Cloud Security Alliance.
+- A SOC 2 Type 2 with CSA STAR can only be provided by a CPA Firm or a Certification Body (for ISO/IEC 27001) and listed with Security in Cloud Computing, Application Security Alliance.
+Accedere is listed as both Security in Cloud Computing, Application Security.

 - More on SOC Reporting Services.